xylib/vae-for-spectroscopic-survey/README.md

 # Investigation of stellar magnetic activity using VAE
-The demo code and 1000 spectra.
+The demo code of the VAE model.
+This VAE model is used for generating inactive template spectra, which can be used for the spectral subtraction and the analysis on the stellar magnetic activity.
+We also include 1000 demo spectra.

 Requirements: